f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 * DCF77 - OOK (On-off keying)
 * TDF - PM (Phase modulation)

-<h3>7: Display Timezone</h3>
+<h3>7: Display Time Zone</h3>

-Specifies the timezone used to display the received time.
+Specifies the time zone used to display the received time.
 This can be:

-* Broadcast - the time is displayed as broadcast (which is typically the timezone of the country the signal is broadcast from, adjusted for summer time).
+* Broadcast - the time is displayed as broadcast (which is typically the time zone of the country the signal is broadcast from, adjusted for summer time).
-* Local - the time is converted to the local time (as determined by your operating system's timezone).
+* Local - the time is converted to the local time (as determined by your operating system's time zone).
 * UTC - the time is converted to Coordinated Universal Time.

 <h3>8: Date</h3>